 Faroese scientific experts participate actively in the NAMMCO Scientific Committee, which provides advice on stock status, ecological issues and other aspects relevant for the NAMMCO Management Committees to make informed decisions on appropriate conservation and management measures for marine mammals in the North Atlantic.

 An important aspect of NAMMCO’s scientific work is the coordination of regular sightings surveys for cetaceans across the North Atlantic, which provide crucial information from which to estimate and monitor the stock abundance of different whales species.
 This is a vital tool in the responsible management of whaling.
 Such sightings surveys have been conducted since 1987, and NAMMCO has coordinated the three last surveys in 1995, 2001 and mostly recently in 2007.
 The 2007 survey, known as T-NASS, achieved the broadest coverage of all such surveys to date.
 The Faroe Islands have participated actively in all these surveys over the years, with comprehensive shipboard coverage across the Faroe Plateau and adjacent areas.
+The next T-NASS is planned to take place in 2015.
 For more details, see the T-NASS link at right.

-After some years in the planning, satellite transmitters have been successfully attached to pilot whales from three different schools, firstly on four whales in 15 July 2000, again on seven whales in August 2004, and most recently on eight whales in May 2011.
+After some years in the planning, satellite transmitters have been successfully attached to pilot whales from four different schools, firstly on four whales in 15 July 2000, again on seven whales in August 2004, the third time on eight whales in May 2011 and most recently on six whales in October 2012.
 In each case, schools of whales were driven into a bay, tags attached to selected whales, and the entire school driven back out to sea again.
-See the link at right for further details, tracking maps and pictures of the pilot whale satellite tracking project.
+See the link at right for further details, tracking maps and pictures from the pilot whale satellite tracking project.